Stochastic Calculus with respect to Gaussian Processes: Introduction

-Itô stochastic calculus provides a non-anticipative stochastic integral with respect to Gaussian semimartinagles.
+where the equality holds in $L^2(\Omega)$ and almost surely, where $t\mapsto R_{t}$ denotes the variance function of $G$, which will be supposed to be a continuous function, of bounded variations; the meaning of the different terms will be explained below.
+The Itô formula we provide here is, at our best knowledge, one of the most general one for Gaussian processes that are not semimartingales.
+Itô stochastic calculus provides a non-anticipative stochastic integral \textit{wrt} semimartingales.
 However, Itô's theory does not apply anymore when the Gaussian process considered is not a semimartingale.
 Two\footnote{The enlargement of filtration technique is a third method to extend Itô integral for non semimartingale (see \cite{YorMansuy} and references therein).
-However we will not discuss it in this paper since it is very rarely used in the literature.} main and parallel ways have been developed over the years to build a stochastic calculus with respect to Gaussian processes; the Itô integral \textit{wrt} Brownian motion (for non anticipative integrands) being at the intersection of all these approaches.
-More precisely, one has the: \bit \item[-] \textit{trajectorial or pathwise extensions,} \item[-] \textit{functional extensions.} \eit
+However we will not discuss it in this paper since it is very rarely used in the literature.} main and parallel ways have been developed over the years to build a stochastic calculus with respect to Gaussian processes; the Itô integral \textit{wrt} Brownian motion being at the intersection of all these approaches.
+Precisely, one has the: